-In 2023, five meetings of the Audit Committee were held, with an attendance rate of 100%.
-Our Audit Committee currently consists of Edward White, Abigail Blunt, Yves Elsen, Elizabeth Marcellino, Damien O'Brien and The Rt.
-Hon. the Lord Hammond of Runnymede, with Edward White serving as the chair of the Audit Committee.
-All of our Audit Committee members are independent directors, in accordance with the corporate governance standards of the New York Stock Exchange ("NYSE Standards") and the U.S. Securities and Exchange Commission ("SEC") requirements.
+In 2024, five meetings of the Audit Committee were held, with an attendance rate of 100%.
+Our Audit Committee consists of Damien O'Brien, Abigail Blunt, Yves Elsen, Elizabeth Marcellino and The Rt.
+Hon. the Lord Hammond of Runnymede, with Damien O'Brien serving as the chair of the Audit Committee.
+In connection with Edward White's retirement as a director of the Company in May 2024, he also resigned as chair of the Audit Committee.
+All of our Audit Committee members are independent directors, in accordance with the New York Stock Exchange ("NYSE Standards") and the U.S. Securities and Exchange Commission ("SEC") requirements.

 Our Audit Committee, among other matters, oversees (1) our financial reporting, auditing and internal control activities; (2) the integrity and audits of our financial statements; (3) our compliance with legal and regulatory requirements; (4) the qualifications and independence of our independent auditors; (5) the performance of our internal audit function and independent auditors; and (6) our overall risk exposure and management.
-Duties of the audit committee include the following:
+Duties of the Audit Committee include the following:

-- annually review and assess the adequacy of the audit committee charter and review the performance of the audit committee; - be responsible for recommending the appointment, retention and termination of our independent auditors and determine the compensation of our independent auditors: - review the plans and results of the audit engagement with the independent auditors;
+- annually review and assess the adequacy of the Audit Committee charter and review the performance of the Audit Committee; - be responsible for recommending the appointment, retention and termination of our independent auditors and determine the compensation of our independent auditors; - review the plans and results of the audit engagement with the independent auditors; - evaluate the qualifications, performance and independence of our independent auditors;

-- evaluate the qualifications, performance and independence of our independent auditors; - have authority to approve in advance all audit and non-audit services by our independent auditors, the scope and terms thereof and the fees therefor; - review the adequacy of our internal accounting controls; - ensure the Company maintains a robust risk management function, including in respect to cybersecurity, information technology and information security risks and related activities undertaken by the Company to monitor, control and mitigate such risks; and - meet at least quarterly with our executive officers, internal audit staff and our independent auditors in separate executive sessions.
+- have authority to approve in advance all audit and non-audit services by our independent auditors, the scope and terms thereof and the fees therefor; - review the adequacy of our internal accounting controls; - ensure the Company maintains a robust risk management function, including in respect to cybersecurity, information technology and information security risks and related activities undertaken by the Company to monitor, control and mitigate such risks; and - meet at least quarterly with our executive officers, internal audit staff and our independent auditors in separate executive sessions.

 The Audit Committee has the power to investigate any matter brought to its attention within the scope of its duties and to retain counsel for this purpose where appropriate.
-Each of the Audit Committee members meets the financial literacy requirements of the NYSE listing standards and the Board has determined that Edward White qualifies as an "audit committee financial expert," as defined in the rules of the SEC.
+Each of the Audit Committee members meets the financial literacy requirements of the NYSE listing standards and the Board has determined that Damien O'Brien qualifies as an "audit committee financial expert," as defined in the rules of the SEC.
 The designation does not impose on the Audit Committee Financial Expert any duties, obligations or liabilities that are greater than those generally imposed on members of our Audit Committee and the Board.

-The Board has adopted a written charter for the Audit Committee, which is available on our corporate website at https://www.ardaghmetalpackaging.com/corporate/investors/governance.
-The contents of the website are not incorporated by reference into this Management Report.
+The Board has adopted a written charter for the Audit Committee, which is available on our corporate website at https://ir.ardaghmetalpackaging.com/corporate/investors/governance.